 Born and based in Vienna, West collaborated with numerous artists, musicians, writers and photographers.
-He has been a vast influence on younger artists – his friend and collaborator Sarah Lucas has contributed to design of the exhibition.
+He has been a vast influence on younger artists – his friend and collaborator Sarah Lucas has contributed to the design of the exhibition.

 The exhibition is organised by Tate Modern and the Centre Pompidou, Musée National d’Art Moderne, Paris.